-Sculptor, glass artist, and painter – is most notably known as a pioneer of the contemporary glass movement for his life-size glass ladders, chairs, tables, constructed box-like paintings, and small scale houses; all created through the technique of gluing glass plate together.
-Sandblasted surfaces become a canvas for spontaneous vibrant colors and line work, which take nuances from Abstract Expressionism and concepts of Minimalism, while simultaneously incorporating a twist by using blown-glass elements and found objects.
+Therman Statom is a sculptor, glass artist, and painter most notably known as a pioneer of the contemporary glass movement for his life-size glass ladders, chairs, tables, constructed box-like paintings, and small-scale houses; all created through the technique of gluing glass plates together.
+Sandblasted surfaces become a canvas for spontaneous vibrant colors and line work, which take nuances from Abstract Expressionism and Minimalism concepts while simultaneously incorporating a twist by using blown-glass elements and found objects.

-Much of the latter half of Statom’s career has been focused on the importance of educational programming within the arts.
-He has taken a deep interested in employing workshops as a catalyst for social change and in affect, positively impacting a community.
-Working directly with the artist himself, adults and children alike share a combined experience of exploring art making via a hands-on experience.
-Inhibitions and limitations are left by the wayside, and the practice or act of “doing” becomes a journey of self-discovery, creating an opportunity for the participant to go to a new place within themselves.
+The latter half of Statom’s career has focused on the importance of educational programming within the arts.
+He has taken a deep interest in employing workshops to promote social change and positively impact a community.
+Working directly with the artist himself, adults and children alike share a combined experience of exploring art-making via a hands-on experience.
+He has them leave inhibitions and limitations by the wayside.
+The practice or act of “doing” becomes a journey of self-discovery—creating an opportunity for the participant to go to a new place within themselves.